Skip to main content

 Applying UK pooling rules

-Once you have the Kraken ledger CSV, you apply Section 104 pooling per token, same-day matching, and the 30-day bed-and-breakfasting rule in that order.
+Once you have the Kraken ledger CSV, you apply same-day matching first, then the 30-day bed-and-breakfasting rule, and finally Section 104 pooling for anything left over.
 This is where manual spreadsheets fall apart — even a few hundred transactions become unmanageable.
 CryptoLens applies all three rules automatically when you upload your Kraken export, producing a full SA108-ready tax summary with a complete audit trail.
+If you also use Coinbase or Binance, the imports combine into one return so the pools span every account.

 Import Kraken into CryptoLens